mauricelambert/WebScripts/docs/File_Share.md

 ### Recommendation

-The `get_file.py` script and the `get_any_file.py` script work for small files, but I don't recommend using it for large files as these scripts take a lot of time and require a lot of memory.
+The `get_any_file.py` script work for small files, but I don't recommend using it for large files as these scripts take a lot of time and require a lot of memory.

-I wrote a new module (in version: `2.3.0`) to upload and download the files more easily from the script or command line.
+I wrote a new module (in WebScripts version: `2.3.0`) to upload and download the files more easily from the script or command line.
 This module sends compressed content from the file (using GZIP), the file name is at the end of the URL, and options must be sent as *HTTP headers*.

-You can easily use the download function in a web browser, for uploading, use the `upload_file.py` script.
+You can easily use the download function in a web browser using `get_file.py`, for uploading, use the `upload_file.py` script.

 #### Download